BYLAWS OF MINDBRIDGE FOUNDATION

 Section 2 — Location

-All documents shall be available for download from http://groups.google.com/group/mindbridge-foundation and from the website http://mindbridge.org/
+All documents shall be available for download from the website https://mindbridge.org/

 Section 3 —Names and Descriptions of Documents